Start here

 FAQs

-- No. It’s non-abrasive and designed for Type 1.
-Etching needs abrasive correction (glass polish on glass; compound on paint).
+- No. It is non-abrasive and intended for Type 1 deposits.
+Etching needs abrasive correction.

-- Can I use the Glass Polish on paint?
+- Can I use Glass Polish on paint?

 - No. Wavex Glass Polish Cum Hard Water Spot Remover is for glass only.

-- Manual works, but a Dual Action polisher improves consistency and clarity on stubborn glass etching.
+- Manual use can help, but a Dual Action polisher usually gives better consistency and clarity on stubborn etched glass stains.

-- How do I stop water spots from coming back?
+- How do I stop water spots from returning?

-- Dry promptly, avoid sun washes, use RO water if possible, and maintain a protective layer (wax/sealant).
-Treat fresh spots early with the Gel.
+- Dry the vehicle promptly, avoid washing in strong sun, use cleaner rinse water where possible, and keep a protective layer on the surface.

 © 2025 Wavex Auto Care — Your ride, your pride, our passion.